 Getting high volumes of data from hybrid data sources into a data lake in a way that is reliable and high-performant is difficult.
 Datasets are often dumped in unmanaged data lakes with no thought of a purpose.
 Data is dumped into data lakes with no consistent format, making it impossible to mix reads and appends.
 Data can also be corrupted in the process of writing it to a data lake, as writes can fail and leave partial datasets.

-Informatica Cloud Data Ingestion (CDI) enables ingestion of data from hundreds of data sources.
-By integrating CDI with Delta Lake, a smart ingestion can take place with the benefits of Delta Lake.
+Informatica Data Engineering Integration (DEI) enables ingestion of data from multiple data sources.
+By integrating DEI with Delta Lake, ingestion can take place with the benefits of Delta Lake.
 ACID transactions ensure that writes are complete, or are backed out if they fail, leaving no artifacts.
 Delta Lake schema enforcement ensures that the data types are correct and required columns are present, preventing bad data from causing data corruption.
-The seamless integration between Informatica CDI and Delta Lake enables data engineers to quickly ingest high volumes of data from multiple hybrid sources into a data lake with high reliability and performance
+The integration between Informatica DEI and Delta Lake enables data engineers to ingest data into a data lake with high reliability and performance.

 Every organization is limited in resources to format data for analytics.
 Ensuring the datasets can be used in ML models requires complex transformations that are time consuming to create.
 There are not enough highly skilled data engineers available to code advanced ETL transformations for data at scale.
 Furthermore, ETL code can be difficult to troubleshoot or modify.